ovflowd/raise/docs/INSTALLATION.md

 **First**: set the database up (optional)

 This is an optional step in development environment.
-But, for safety reasons, set your own username and password to access the RAISe's database.
+But, for safety reasons, set your own username and password to access the RAISe's database when you'd be in production (or even in a server).
 To do that, access the file named `.env` with your favorite text editor and type your configuration.

 In this file, you can also configure the ammount of memory the database will be able to use.